Roastmasters - Everything for the home coffee roaster.

 Cup Characteristics: Clean and bright with intense aroma.
-Light acidity and generous sweetness.
+Medium acidity and generous sweetness.
 Nice preparation.

 Roasting Notes: Durable, high grown coffee capable of roasts between City Plus (C+) and dark roasts past second crack, and steps in between.
 The beans are large and dense, having enough acidity to hold up to dark roasting while still being flavorful.